pytorch/ao/torchao/prototype/low_bit_optim/README.md

 ## Credits

-Credits to Tim Dettmers for creating the wonderful bitsandbytes library.
+Credits to Tim Dettmers for creating the wonderful [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library, and [lpmm](https://github.com/thu-ml/low-bit-optimizers) authors for their work on 4-bit optimizers.